“How many of you have trouble sleeping?”

 It is not surprising to see almost all hands slowly rise when posed this question.
 Sleep is such an important component to overall health and well being.
 Addressing these concerns should be a priority for all youth workers.
-Sleep is where everything happens for the heart, mind and body.
+Sleep is where everything happens for the mind, body and heart.
 Learning is integrated.
 Muscles are healed.
 Emotions are reset.

 The promise of a restful night sleep is a motivating factor for students to bring this work out of the classroom and into their home.
 From infants to teenagers, our Sleep Routine works for everyone.
 It is crucial that children establish sleep hygiene habits at a young age.
 We have developed a series of positions from our Move Mindfully® Card Deck that are scientifically proven to get the body and mind ready for quality sleep.